Our Creamy New England Clam Chowder recipe is exactly like the famous soup you would eat on the east coast. It's so easy to make at home!

 - Substitute salt pork, pancetta, or ham for bacon if you prefer.

-- To make Vegetarian Clam Chowder: Omit the bacon all together.
+- Vegetarian Clam Chowder: Omit the bacon all together, or try our Potato Corn Chowder

-- traditional New England Clam Chowder is always served with oyster crackers.
-Saltines will work in a pinch.
+- Traditional New England Clam Chowder is always served with oyster crackers.
+Saltines work in a pinch.

 - A simple Radicchio Salad, Spinach Salad, or Lemon Kale Salad complements this chowder for a satisfying meal.